SU-HPC/SUPerman/README.md

 ## Step-by-Step Guide

 1. Open the run_superman.sh file, modify it as needed for your matrices, and save the changes.
-(For a detailed description on how run_superman.sh works: [READ MORE](md/run_superman.md))
+- For a detailed description on how run_superman.sh works: [READ MORE](md/run_superman.md)
+- For using run_superman.sh in combination with Slurm: [READ MORE](md/using_superman_with_slurm.md)

 2. Make the run_superman.sh executable by running the following command: